Medoke/My-site/README.md

 # My first GitHub site
-Use this site for testing purposes, learning HTML, CSS, JavaScript.
+Using this site for testing purposes, learning HTML, CSS, JavaScript.